 - loss of muscle coordination, or being clumsy and uncoordinated

-- Find a support system you can rely on, or help your loved one find one they can tap into for guidance.
+- Find a support system: Find a network you can rely on or help your loved one find one they can tap into for guidance.
 This includes friends, family, colleagues, and healthcare providers.

-- Encourage continuing treatment.
-Therapy and medications help people lead productive and rewarding lives, so you should encourage a loved one to continue treatment plans.
+- Encourage continuing treatment: Therapy and medications help people lead productive and rewarding lives.
+You should encourage a loved one to continue treatment plans.

 Typical treatments for schizophrenia include:

-- Antipsychotic medications.
-These medications affect brain chemistry.
-They help decrease symptoms by impacting the level of chemicals believed to be involved with the disorder.
+- Antipsychotic medications: These medications affect brain chemistry.
+They help decrease symptoms by affecting the level of chemicals believed to be involved with the disorder.

-- Psychosocial therapy.
-You can learn coping skills to help you manage some of the challenges this disorder causes.
-These skills can help to complete school, hold jobs, and maintain quality of life.
+- Psychosocial therapy: You can learn coping skills to help you manage some of the challenges this disorder causes.
+These skills can help to complete school, hold a job, and maintain quality of life.

-- Coordinated specialty care.
-This approach to treatment combines medication and psychosocial therapy.
-It also adds family integration, and education and employment counseling.
+- Coordinated specialty care: This approach to treatment combines medication and psychosocial therapy.
+It also adds family integration, education, and employment counseling.
 This type of care aims to reduce symptoms, manage periods of high activity, and improve quality of life.